Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 If you do not have enough downtime or gold to cover the increased cost you may pay the costs at a later time (you do not complete the item until costs are paid).

 ### Help
-You can help other players craft a poison.
+You can help other players craft a poison though only four person can contribute to a single project at most.
 The downtime and gold cost may be split in whatever way you wish.
-If the downtime is split evenly between all players (Maximum Total of 4), the crafter may add your proficiency to the rolls they make.
+If the downtime is split evenly between all players, the crafter may add your proficiency to the rolls they make.
 If it cannot be split evenly, the excess day may be taken from any of the participants.
 The total number of days should add up to the original number.

 \columnbreak